Tissue paper: Facial tissues

 Facial tissue (paper handkerchiefs) refers to a class of soft, absorbent, disposable paper that is suitable for use on the face.
 The term is commonly used to refer to the type of facial tissue, usually sold in boxes, that is designed to facilitate the expulsion of nasal mucus although it may refer to other types of facial tissues including napkins and wipes.

 The first tissue handkerchiefs were introduced in the 1920s.
 They have been refined over the years, especially for softness and strength, but their basic design has remained constant.
 Today each person in Western Europe uses about 200 tissue handkerchiefs a year, with a variety of 'alternative' functions including the treatment of minor wounds, the cleaning of face and hands and the cleaning of spectacles.

 The importance of the paper tissue on minimising the spread of an infection has been highlighted in light of fears over a swine flu epidemic.
 In the UK, for example, the Government ran a campaign called "Catch it, Bin it, Kill it", which encouraged people to cover their mouth with a paper tissue when coughing or sneezing.

 Pressure on use of tissue papers has grown in the wake of improved hygiene concerns in response to the coronavirus pandemic.

 Paper towels

 Paper towels are the second largest application for tissue paper in the consumer sector.
 This type of paper has usually a basis weight of 20 to 24 g/m^{2}.
 Normally such paper towels are two-ply.
 This kind of tissue can be made from 100% chemical pulp to 100% recycled fibre or a combination of the two.
 Normally, some long fibre chemical pulp is included to improve strength.

 Wrapping tissue

 Wrapping tissue is a type of thin, translucent tissue paper used for wrapping/packing various articles and cushioning fragile items.

 Custom-printed wrapping tissue is becoming a popular trend for boutique retail businesses.
 There are various on-demand custom printed wrapping tissue paper available online.
 Sustainably printed custom tissue wrapping paper are printed on FSC-certified, acid-free paper; and only use soy-based inks.

+Custom-printed wrapping tissue is increasingly used by boutique retailers for brand presentation and premium packaging.